-To help you better track the breadth of G Suite launches, including those that aren’t announced on the G Suite Updates blog, we’ve created a new resource: What’s new in G Suite? – //gsuiteupdates.googleblog.com/2017/06/learn-about-more-g-suite-launches-in.html
+To help you better track the breadth of G Suite launches, including those that aren’t announced on the G Suite Updates blog, we’ve created a new resource: What’s new in G Suite? – https://gsuiteupdates.googleblog.com/2017/06/learn-about-more-g-suite-launches-in.html

 On November 28th, G Suite has released an update that would make copying Hangouts Meet conference information to multiple Google Calendar events much more manageable.
 This will help if you have the same participants for those different events.
 This way you would not have to leave conferences only to join another meeting with the same participants anyway.
 They made the user experience much simpler by allowing users to paste the Hangouts Meet conference URL to the event when it is in edit mode.
 This release is available only through the web interface.

 For those using Google Sites, adding a site-wide footer is now possible and made more accessible.
 Just click the Add Footer at the bottom of the page, and you can now have a site-wide footer that you only have to edit in one place.
 No more editing the footer per page.
 You still have the option to hide the footer in a particular page if you prefer to have a different footer on that page.
 This release is available for all G Suite editions.